bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/quick-reference/minifiction.md

 Click a button to minify or compress the code.
 Copy the minified code output or download the minified code file.

-For this example, I’m going to use the minify tools from minifycode.com.
+For this example, I'm going to use the minify tools from minifycode.com.

 First, locate the css file (commonly named style.css) in your site files and open the file using a page editor.
 Then copy the entire css code to your clipboard.